Rannasha/LinkyDotNet/README.md

+# NOTE: This project is outdated because Enedis changed its website & has included a captcha.

 # LinkyDotNet

 This repository introduces a class to interact with a user account on the website of Enedis, the manager of the French electrical grid, for the purposes of retrieving data collected by Linky, the connected power meter.